 Medicines for short term illnesses will generally not be administered to pupils by staff.
 Where pupils need medicine administered over a long period of time, please contact the school office to make the necessary arrangements.

-Further information can be found in our Supporting Children with Medical Conditions Policy.
+Further information can be found in our Medical Conditions and Allergy Management Policy.

 Please ensure that you keep us up to date with any changes to: